oncody/civ-board-game-2010/README.md

   * Limited to once per turn

 ### Metropolis
+You capital can be upgraded to a larger metropolis by researching the agriculture tech.
+To upgrade your capital the following conditions must be met:

 * When devoted to the arts, a metropolis produces a base of 2 culture instead of 1
 * A metropolis receives an extra +2 combat bonus when a player is defending it
 * A metropolis may extend partially into water and doesn’t count as water for movement, so its owner can use it as a makeshift bridge.